-In adhering to this principle, we focus on providing a safe and welcoming environment for all of our children regardless of age, ability, culture, race, language, religion, gender identity or sexual identity.
-All of our children have equal rights to support and protection.
+In adhering to this principle, we focus on providing a safe and welcoming environment for all children regardless of age, ability, culture, race, language, religion, gender identity or sexual identity.
+All children have equal rights to support and protection.

 One of the cornerstones of our safeguarding culture is this policy and the procedures contained within it.
-This policy applies to all staff, volunteers and governors, all of whom are trained upon its contents and on their safeguarding duties.
-We update this policy at least annually to reflect changes to law and guidance and best practice.
+This policy applies to all staff, volunteers and governors, all of whom are trained on its contents and on their safeguarding duties.
+This policy is updated at least annually to reflect changes to law and guidance and best practice.